jkingsman/JSON-QAnon/README.md

     * `file`: the name of the image file itself as archived from https://qposts.online (string)
     * `name`: the name of the image as it was named when posted to the image board (string)

+### Debugging

+If the `scrape_metadata` key is enabled (handy for debugging as it tells you the post ID and the HTML file that particular post was pulled from), that is a mandatory object (when the addition lines are uncommented) containing `file` (string of the filename the post was pulled from) and `id` (integer of the numerical ID of the post, sequentially from the first post -- open the HTML and you'll see what I mean).
+These can be combined with the other commented-out blocks containing `helpful for debugging` which can restrict the parsing to a single post from a single file, helpful for debugging extraction/formatting/etc.

 ## Misc.
 Analysis Snippets

 ### Extract All to File